Joe-Collins-1986/Hangman/README.md

    <br>

 # Further Development
-   * Add additonal catagories to the hangman game.
+   * Add additional categories to the hangman game.
-   * Use web-scrapping to generate full word lists for future catagories.
+   * Use web-scrapping to generate full word lists for future categories.
    * Add optional timer to game.
    * Provide language options to game.
    * Retain scores using back-end development to provide a scoreboard for users.